AI SQL Query Generator · Postgres

 Two-layer validator + typed SQL contract (vs. free-form SQL execution)

-Competitor values verified from public product pages at time of writing.
-A verified SQL agent routes to queries your team already verified; text-to-SQL tools regenerate fresh SQL every turn.
+Competitor values verified from public product pages at time of writing (TextQL cells from textql.com; "Not documented" means the capability is absent from its public pages, not disproven).
+Chion routes to queries your team already verified; most text-to-SQL tools regenerate fresh SQL every turn.
 Correct a cell by opening a PR against src/data/comparisons.ts.

 Have a question we haven't answered?